Triangle

 Why don't people eat healthily?
 How do people adjust to getting a diagnosis for a chronic condition?
 Can psychological factors influence how well someone recovers from surgery?
 On our British Psychological Society (BPS) accredited Health Psychology MSc you'll develop an understanding of the key theoretical models and research in the field, alongside the role of the health psychologist.
 Our course has a unique focus on career development and planning and professional skills in health psychology.

-You’ll be taught by internationally-recognised research-active staff who bring their expertise in key areas of health psychology to your learning experience.
-The passion and enthusiasm of the course team was just one of the seven commendations we received as part of our accreditation along with student support and the professional skills and career development opportunities we give our students.
+You’ll be taught by internationally-recognised research-active staff who bring their expertise in key areas of health psychology and public health to your learning experience.
+The excellent integration of our health psychology and public health teaching is one of the commendations we received as part of our accreditation along with the professional skills and career development opportunities we give our students.

 At Nottingham you'll learn with a real focus on your individual career pathway, helping you to take the next step on your career journey in psychology.